Texas Blind Salamander Facts

 Texas Blind Salamander Physical Description

-The Texas Blind Salamander merits appreciation for its physical attributes in several ways, to be certain.
+The Texas Blind Salamander fully merits appreciation for its physical attributes in several ways, to be certain.
 The most notable among these, however, is no doubt its eyes.
-Or rather, the lack of them.
-Technically, though, the awesome animal does actually have eyes.
+More precisely, the lack of them qualifes as such.
+Technically, though, the awesome animal does actually have these organs.

-These organs remain vestigial, though, and primitive in their general structure.
-Furthermore, they also lie under the skin, completely covered, and are thus nonfunctional.
+These visual centers remain vestigial, though, and extremely primitive in their structure.
+They additionally lie under the skin, completely covered, and thus remain completely nonfunctional.
 Given the habitat of the animal, though, such organs would be completely superfluous.

-Unlike many of its related species, this creature displays no noticeable degree of the physiological characteristic of sexual dimorphism.
-It’s therefore quite difficult for an untrained individual to tell the genders apart, as they remain visually indistinguishable.
+Unlike many of its numerous related species across the globe, this creature displays no noticeable degree of the physiological characteristic of sexual dimorphism.
+It’s therefore quite difficult for an untrained individual to tell the genders apart, as they thus remain visually indistinguishable.

-Both genders of this remarkable animal, in fact, actually remain relatively small in terms of size.
-That’s because mature specimens attain a maximum known body length of roughly 5.5 in (14 cm).
-Most individuals, however, reach a size closer to 3.5 in (9 cm).
+Both genders of this remarkable animal, in fact, actually remain relatively small in terms of dimensions.
+That’s because mature specimens only attain a maximum known body length equaling roughly 5.5 in (14 cm).
+Most individuals, however, generally reach a size closer to 3.5 in (9 cm).

-The body shape of both sexes develops as highly elongated, again, like most of its many kindred.
-It also develops a relatively broad, flat head and snout.
-The flesh-covered eyes literally comprise nothing more than two small black dots under the skin.
+The body shape of both sexes also developsa distinctive form, being highly elongated, again, like most of its many kindred.
+The amphibian also develops a relatively broad, flat head and snout.
+The flesh-covered eyes literally comprise nothing more than two small black dots visible under the skin.

-Due to its environment, the Texas Blind Salamander has no need for pigmentation in its skin.
-It therefore presents a pasty, off-white color.
-The gills protrude from the throat, and represent the sole exception to this pattern, being bright red in color.
+Due to its isolated environment, the Texas Blind Salamander posseses no need for pigmentation in its skin.
+It thus presents as a pasty, off-white in color.
+The gills of the animal protrude from the throat, and surprisingly represent the sole exception to this pattern, being a brilliant red.

 - Kingdom: Animalia